kipkir/alx-system_engineering-devops/0x01-shell_permissions/README.md

-adds execute permission to the owner of file hello
+permissions to execute by owner group and read by others